Bismillah (In The Name of Allah)

 -Pray for the forgiveness and guiding to the truth for your parents

--Send thank you cards, poetry, loving islamic reminders and admiration to your parents when they achive something they have worked hard for
+-Send thank you cards, poetry, loving Islamic reminders and admiration to your parents when they achieve something they have worked hard for

-And I pray that Allaah blesses you to reap benefit from this post and accept this advise.
-I invite you to be good to your parents and to practise Islamic Monotheism as no one, thing or deity has the right to be worshipped but Allaah alone.
-Allah (swt) deserves and holds all glory, honor and respect and Muhammad peace be upon him, is the last and final Messenger simply showing that which has been shown before (The Abrahamic faiths).
+And I pray that Allah blesses you to reap benefit from this post and accept this advise.
+I invite you to be good to your parents and to practise Islamic Monotheism as no one, thing or deity has the right to be worshipped but Allah alone.
+Allah (swt) deserves and holds all glory, honour and respect and Muhammad peace be upon him, is the last and final Messenger simply showing that which has been shown before (The Abrahamic faiths).

 My mother passed away one year ago at the age of fifty one from a defective heart valve, a week before her scheduled heart valve replacement surgery.
 I am grateful for the opportunities Allah blessed me with, to really work hard in showing her my love and loyalty as a daughter.
 I will never know if it was ever enough for her, in her eyes and in her heart; that is where it truly matters.
 What will you do to make a stronger loving connection to your mother and mother-in-law, please let us know in the comments.